SecureSecrets-dev/bt-passwordsafe-api-csharp/README.md

 - Authentication (both API Key and OAuth)
 - Retrieving managed systems (all systems and by ID)
-- Retrieving managed accounts (all accounts, by system, by ID, by name)
+- Retrieving managed accounts (all accounts, by ID, by name)
-- Password retrieval and management
-- Error handling and logging
+- Retrieving passwords by account ID, name, or request ID
+- Checking in passwords
+- Creating password requests
+- Retrieving Secrets by ID and by name (title)

 ## Error Handling